wmkouw/tcpr/README.md

 which is currently under review.

 This repository archives the implementations used to execute the experiments in the paper.
-For an up-to-date, easy-to-use implementation of TCPR, please refer to [libTLDA](https://github.com/wmkouw/libTLDA).

 ## Installation